 - Table of Contents

-- 3. Konparuyu: More than 150 years of public bathing right smack in the middle of Ginza
+- 3. Konparuyu: More than 150 years of public bathing right smack in the middle of Tokyo (Ginza)

-Things to note before using a public bath
+- Things to note before using a tattoo-friendly onsen in Tokyo

 Loved and appreciated by local residents for ages, the facility underwent a major renovation in 2017 and emerged with a design reminiscent of Japan's olden Taishō Era (1912 C.E. to 1926 C.E.), meant to evoke an uplifting, idealistic mood.

 The bathroom's daunting wall tile artwork of a majestic waterfall has been one of the facility's most well-known features even before the renovation.
 Round windows painted with beautiful natural sights separate the male and female bath areas, adding a touch of pomp to the interior.
 They also complement the waterfall mural perfectly.